 4) What is your work background and experience?

 Experience does matter.
 You want an advisor with experience helping clients like you.
 You may be better off working with an advisor who is 35 with 10 years of experience vs. an advisor who is 49 years old and just starting out.
 Experience will also help you identify what type of advice you are most likely to receive.
 If the advisor spent the majority of his or her time in investment management and stock picking, it stands to reason that is where the advisor is going to concentrate.
 If you want someone who is going to take an overall approach to your financial situation, he or she would ideally have experience with investments, tax planning, insurance, and estate planning.

 5) What professional designations do you hold?

-8) What is your basic strategy that you use when managing client money?
+8) What is your basic strategy for managing client money?

-You want to know whether the underlying investment philosophy matches what you are looking for.
+You want to know whether the underlying investment philosophy matches your needs.
 If you disagree with the answer given or don't understand the philosophy after repeated attempts to explain, it is probably best to cross the potential advisor off your list.
 It is not your fault if you are unable to comprehend the acronyms, colorful charts, mountain graphs, and industry jargon that may be used on you.
 It is your advisor's job to explain things in a way that you can understand.
-You will want to learn whether your advisor is responsible for the day-to-day decisions on your portfolio or whether he or she puts professional money managers in place to make those decisions and monitors performance.
+You will want to learn whether your advisor is responsible for the day-to-day decisions on your portfolio, or whether he or she puts professional money managers in place to make those decisions, and monitors performance.
 Be careful of financial advisors who make their own stock selections.
 Most great money managers are not financial advisors.
 If they truly have the gift of buying and selling stocks, they will focus on investment management and make a fortune with that alone.
-Warren Buffet and Peter Lynch were investment managers not stockbrokers or financial advisors.
+Warren Buffet and Peter Lynch were investment managers, not stockbrokers or financial advisors.